devagrawal09/portfolio/src/data/blog/articles/senior.md

 But I mostly feel like I look into a crystal ball to see what the upcoming year might be like, what I expect myself to be doing, and pick a theme based on that.

-It seems like last year when I looked into the crystal ball, things were foggy and unclear, and all I saw out of it was an engraving with three letters - *cra…*.
-And then I made up the rest and decided on *craft*.
+It seems like last year when I looked into the crystal ball, things were foggy and unclear, and all I saw out of it was an engraving with three letters - *cra...*, and then I made up the rest and decided on *craft*.

 I wish there was a way to rewind the clock back a year so that I can take a better look at what the crystal ball was trying to tell me.
 Was it actually trying to show me the things I have *crafted*?
 Was it an indicator of the *cracks* forming in my life?
 Or was it a warning that things are going to *crash*?